operating-function/pallas/README.md

 ## Example

 **Sire** is the default programming language of Pallas.
+It is an applicative, functional language.
 A Pallas machine consists of a set of persistent processes known as Cogs.

 This code is for a simple counter cog that gets the time and increments a value.
 Counter state is persisted through cog restarts.